morganoleary/adventure-game/README.md

     - I used Slack and this [GitHub Doc](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/changing-a-commit-message) to try to amend the issue with "git rebase -i HEAD~n".
 This became increasingly confusing.
     - Tutor support was contacted and advised that -'Having an incorrect message is a much smaller problem than trying to change your commit.'- and everything should be working normally, but that Codeanywhere seemed to have a glitch as I wasn't able to save new updates and use the advised "git push --force" command.
 I was then told to create a new workspace and I was up and running again.
     - I was not able to rename the commit message and was advised to add a note to my README file.

 - While creating the exceptions throughout the story, depending on user input, I began using if/elif/else statements inside while True: loops.
 This was causing the 'else' statement to print indefinitely as the while loop did not have an end point.
     - I implemented try and except statements within my while loops so that the loop could be exited.

 - When updating my rules_of_game function, the loop would not end and continually asked the user for input, even when the input seemed correct.
 This was because I was using .upper() and trying to get a 'Yes' or 'No' answer from the user.
 I ended up changing the function to implement a more user friendly approach and ensuring separation of concerns, so the 'Yes' and 'No' were no longer necessary.
 However, I did learn that .upper() will only check against uppercase input options, while .lower() will only check against lowercase input options.

+- All code passed the PEP8 criteria with no issues, however I am receiving some linting errors when pylint run.py is run in the terminal:
+    - The first message is "Global variable 'score' undefined at the module level (global-variable-undefined)"
+        - I worked with the tutoring team to move the variable "score" outside of the start_game function and renamed it in all caps to SCORE as it had to meet casing standards.
+        - However, when I did this and renamed all variables 'score' to 'SCORE', it gave me a parsing syntax error on all of my output_str strings and tutot support said it looked like the indentation was the issue even though nothing had been changed.
+    - The second message was regarding my if, elif, else blocks within my functions.
+        - I worked with tutor support here as well and tried to remove the "breaks" (which cleared the error message) but then the code kept looping as there were no breaks
+        - Removing the 'el' from 'elif' broke the whole program, although that was the message: "Unnecessary "elif" after "break", remove the leading "el" from "elif" (no-else-break)"
+    - I was advised to add these bugs to my README.md file as there was no clear solution to either that fixed my code to remove these warnings.
+    - All code passed the PEP8 Linter with no issues to report.

 #### Notes